 His first monograph, Border Tunnels: Popular Media and the Infrastructures of the U.S.-Mexico Divide, argues for underground tunnels as media figures that reimagine the stakes of border-making practices.
 His current project, The Climate of Migration, investigates how virtual interactive media contribute to popular discourses about migration by creating embodied experiences of the atmospheric conditions of transnational movement.
 He is also writing a book on the queer geneaologies of the Mexican film Y Tu Mamá También.

-Dr. Llamas-Rodriguez has published in the journals Feminist Media Histories, Film Quarterly, Flow, Jump Cut, and Cinema Journal.
-His work also appears in the edited collections Geoblocking and Global Video Culture, Cultures of the Copy, and the Rutledge Companion to Risk and Media.
-He is a member of the Global Internet TV Consortium, a network of media studies scholars seeking to understand the implications of internet-distributed television around the world.
+Dr. Llamas-Rodriguez has published research articles in the journals Feminist Media Histories, Television & New Media, Lateral, Film Quarterly, Jump Cut, and the Journal of Cinema and Media Studies.
+His work appears in the edited collections Geoblocking and Global Video Culture, Media in the Americas, Cultures of the Copy, Pandemic Media, and the Routledge Companion to Risk and Media.
+He has also written about his pedagogical practices in Flow, MLA’s Migration in Literature, Film, and Media, and JCMS Teaching Media.

 Dr. Llamas-Rodriguez is a member of the Global Internet TV Consortium, a network of media scholars studying the implications of internet-distributed screen content around the world.
 He is also the host of the Global Media Cultures podcast.